Abibubble/ms4-lead-shot-hazard/README.md

 RESPONSIVE DESIGN, MAJOR SCREEN SIZES 'ALL FUNCTIONALITY AND STYLING MAINTAINED FROM 320PX AND UP'

 #### Create and Delete a profile
-* This feature allows the user to :
+* This feature allows the user to:
     * Register for an account with email address, username and password.
     * Ensure no typos by entering the password twice, with the site checking to confirm that the passwords match.
     * Ensure the correct email address by sending a verification email to the email address the user has supplied.